Elias Canetti: Personal life

 In 1934 in Vienna he married Veza (Venetiana) Taubner-Calderon (1897–1963), who acted as his muse and devoted literary assistant.
 Canetti remained open to relationships with other women.
-He had a short affair with Anna Mahler.
+He had a short affair with the sculptor Anna Mahler, the daughter of the composer Gustav Mahler.
 In 1938, after the Anschluss with Germany, the Canettis moved to London.
 He became closely involved with the painter Marie-Louise von Motesiczky, who was to remain a close companion for many years.
-His name has also been linked with the author Iris Murdoch (see John Bayley's Iris, A Memoir of Iris Murdoch, which has several references to an author, referred to as "the Dichter", who was a Nobel Laureate and whose works included Die Blendung [English title Auto-da-Fé]).
+He also had a close relationship with the writer Frieda Benedikt (1916–1953) (pseudonym Anna Sebastian), whom Canetti had already met in Vienna in 1936.
+He was one of Iris Murdoch's lovers.
+Her husband John Bayley's memoir refers to him variously as 'the Dichter', 'sage', and 'the monster of Hampstead'.
+Canetti, who demanded submission from women, later mercilessly skewered Murdoch in his posthumous memoir Party im Blitz (2003).

 After Veza died in 1963, Canetti married Hera Buschor (1933–1988), with whom he had a daughter, Johanna, in 1972.
 Canetti's brother Jacques Canetti settled in Paris, where he championed a revival of French chanson.
 Despite being a German-language writer, Canetti settled in Britain until the 1970s, receiving British citizenship in 1952.
 For his last 20 years, Canetti lived mostly in Zürich.